zyzo/izberg-api-python/README.md

 ### Env variables

-As you may have seen in the conf.py file, 3 environment variables ar needed to use the Iceperg python API: the Iceberg private key, the Iceberg secret key and the application namespace.
+As you may have seen in the conf.py file, 3 environment variables ar needed to use the Iceberg python API: the Iceberg private key, the Iceberg secret key and the application namespace.
 These variables must be initiated as environment variables.

 ```python